StephenOlateru/JobsityDEChallenge/README.md

       - username=root
       - password=ppppp
   3. The database name should be "jobsity" or change the database name in Object_Creation.sql script.
+  4. Execute the Object_Creation.sql script in the MySQL database.
+This will create all the objects and load the date dimension table.

 #### Steps to execute data ingestion and data processing
   1. From the command promt, change the directory to C:\trips (or the demo root where the trips folder was saved)